We’re not looking for typical volunteers. Being a CASA is not your typical volunteer opportunity.

 Step 5: Graduation

 Congratulations!
-You’ve completed pre-service training and will be sworn in officially as a CASA advocate by a judge in the children’s court.
+After completing pre-service training, you’ll be officially sworn in as a CASA advocate by a judge in Children’s Court.

 Step 6: Meet Your Supervisor